harikarthik1/Local-business-dashboard-backend/README.md

-# 🛠️ Headline Generator Backend
+# Local Business Dashboard Backend

 This is the backend server for the Headline Generator App.
 It provides dynamic business headlines based on name, location, and industry, using pre-defined templates stored in a SQLite database.